timov/opensem-api/README.md

 # opensem-api
 API for the Opensem project

-This API consists of a couple of endpoints that can recieve requests.
+This API consists of a couple of endpoints.
 The POST requests should have a "text" parameter in the body representing the text we want to analyse.
 The API runs on port 8080 on your localhost.
 This can be changed in the gulpfile.